 The SEC has adopted rules that permit companies and intermediaries such as brokers to satisfy delivery requirements for proxy statements with respect to two or more stockholders sharing the same address by delivering to that address a single proxy statement to those stockholders.
 This process is referred to as "householding."
 The rules benefit both you and us.
-It reduces the volume of duplicate information received at your household and helps reduce expenses.
+It reduces the volume of duplicate information you receive at your household and helps us reduce expenses.

 Some brokers household proxy materials, delivering a single proxy statement (including notice of annual meeting) and annual report to multiple stockholders sharing an address unless contrary instructions have been received from one or more of the affected stockholders.
 Although the proxy materials may be householded, each account in a household will receive its own Notice and proxy card to vote.
-Once you have received notice from your broker or us that they or we will be householding materials to your address, householding materials to your address, household may receive its own hotice of annual meeting) and annual report was delivered to your household and you wish to receive a separate copy of such materials, please notify us and we will promptly provide you with such copy.
-Additionally, if, at any time, you no longer wish to participate in householding and would prefer to receive a separate proxy statement (including notice of annual meeting) and annual report, or if you are receiving multiple copies of the proxy statement (including notice of annual meeting) and annual report, or if you are receiving multiple copies of the proxy statement (including notice of annual meeting) and annual report, or if you shares are held in a brokerage account, or notify us if you hold registered shares.
+Once you have received notice from your broker or us that they or we will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
+If a single copy of the proxy statement (including notice of annual meeting) and annual report was delivered to your household and you wish to receive a separate copy of such materials, please notify us and we will promptly provide you with such copy.
+Additionally, if, at any time, you no longer wish to participate in householding and would prefer to receive a separate proxy statement (including notice of annual meeting) and annual report, or if you are receiving multiple copies of the proxy statement (including notice of annual meeting) and annual report and wish to receive only one copy, please notify your broker if your shares are held in a brokerage account, or notify us if you hold registered shares.
 You may notify us by calling us at 602-675-0338 or by mailing a request to us at 2398 E. Camelback Road, Suite 1060, Phoenix, Arizona 85016, Attention: Investor Relations.

+Proposal One

-Proposal One Election of Directors
+Election of Directors